holochain/holochain-rust/cli/README.md

 To read about `hc run`, used for spinning up a quick developement version of your app with an HTTP or Websocket interface, that you can connect to from a UI, or any client, see [https://developer.holochain.org/guide/latest/development_conductor.html](https://developer.holochain.org/guide/latest/development_conductor.html).

+### hc keygen: Create agent key pair

+Every agent is represented by a private/public key pair and its source chain.
+This command creates a new key pair, asks for a passphrase and writes a key bundle file that the Holochain Conductor can read and when starting up an instance.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](../CONTRIBUTING.md) for our general practices and protocols on participating in the community.